evykassirer/notes/cs341/341notes.md

  - the r+1 is the top half of the rows including y, and the 3 is the left half of the 5 elements, including the column with y
 - the proportion of elements <=y is at least 3(r+1)/(10r+5) which is about 3/10
 - therefore the proportion of elements >y is at most 7/10
+- we can make the same argument for elements <y

 Claim 2: T(n) <= T(n/5) + T(7n/10) + theta(n)

 - the n/5 is from step 6
-- the 7n/10 is stop 9 or 10 (the recursion of subset of elements)
+- the 7n/10 is step 9 or 10 (the recursion of subset of elements)
 - finding the medians and the rest takes theta(n)
 - this is a sloppy recurrence
 - we can do a recurrence tree
  - n with children T(n/5) and T(7n/10)
  - the n/5 node has (n/5)(1/5) and (n/5)(7/10) children
- - similariy, we keep multiplying left by 1/5 and right by 7/10
+ - similarily, we keep multiplying left by 1/5 and right by 7/10
  - so the first level sums to n(1/5 + 7/10) = 9n/10
  - second level sums to (9/10)^2 n
  - so we have a geometric sum of n(1 + 9/10 + (9/10)^2 + ... )
  - r = 9/10 < 1 so we have sum equalling 10n so it's theta(n)
 - note that we're not being precise here - to be mathematically precise, T(n) <= T(floor(n/5)) + T(floor(7n+12/10)) + theta(n)
- - the +12 comes from n = 10r + 5 + theta where 0<=theta<=9 (I asked why it's 12, it's a messy thing about where those extra elements could lie)
+ - (I asked why it's 12, it's a messy thing about where those extra elements could lie)
+ - something like the +12 comes from n = 10r + 5 + theta where 0<=theta<=9

 ##Part 4 of the course: Greedy Algorithms